Find Affordable College Courses

 Ithaca, NY

 Out of the 6 schools in the United States that were part of this year’s ranking, Cornell University landed the # 4 spot on the list.
-Located in the small city of Ithaca, Cornell is a private not-for-profit school with a fairly large student population.
+Located in the small city of Ithaca, Cornell is a private not-for-profit school with a very large student population.

 Full Housing at Cornell University Report